The Co-Production Model

 The Center for Public Service (CPS) gives priority to clients who are prepared to participate as an equal partner in the design and delivery of our leadership development programs.
-This usually takes the form of having 1-2 senior leaders in the organization designated to work with our institute faculty to design the curriculum as well as deliver it to participants.
+This usually takes the form of having 1-2 senior leaders in the organization designated to work with our center faculty to design the curriculum as well as deliver it to participants.

 Principle #2: “Active Learning Pedagogy”

 Our Co-Production model not only includes the active participation of agency leaders in the design and delivery of the curriculum.
 It also includes the active participation of trainees throughout the duration of the program.
 What “active learning” means is that participants are asked at every stage of the program to apply what they are learning to their organizational work setting.
 This requirement is based on well-tested studies of what and how adults learn.

 It is important that leadership development be multi-level in its focus, giving appropriate attention to 1) individual leadership strengths/styles, 2) leading groups and teams, 3) leading organizations (i.e., managing budgeting, personnel, MIS and other systems) with a focus on “change management” and 4) leading in the larger community setting which shapes the environment of the organization.
 It is common knowledge that some leaders can easily inspire followers but cannot run organizations or facilitate group and team-oriented activities.
 Others are good at interacting in large community settings while others become nearly incapacitated when facing hostile groups, the media or any kind of larger public limelight.
 In short, it is important for participants to understand that leadership at all levels of the organization plays a critical, but slightly different role in promoting the public good, starting with street level leaders who deliver the service to those at the other end of the leadership spectrum who are responsible for the strategic direction of the organization.

 Principle #4: Public Service Leadership Requires Balancing Competing Moral Values